ropensci/software-review/README.md

     development and many other areas of science and scientific computing.

-To volunteer to be one of our reviewers, just click [here](https://ropensci.org/software-reviewer/) to fill out a short form providing your contact information and areas or expertise.
+To volunteer to be one of our reviewers, please fill out this [short form](https://ropensci.org/software-reviewer/) providing your contact information and areas or expertise.
 We are always looking for more reviewers with both general package-writing experience and domain expertise in the fields packages are used for.

 Please also read [our guide for reviewers](https://devguide.ropensci.org/reviewerguide.html).